csliva/formcrow/README.md

 - [ ] Site design documents on Figma
 - [ ] Tie leads and queries together
 - [ ] Click on a query and view all submissions (kyle)
-- [ ] Creating a new query should allow
+- [ ] Creating a new query should generate embed code